 There are many myths about co-parenting and joint physical and legal custody.
-Many parents assume that co-parenting is impossible as they have always cared for the child, or that they cannot agree on anything with their estranged spouse, so how could they agree to parent together.
+Many parents assume that co-parenting is impossible as they have always cared for the child themselves, or that they cannot agree on anything with their estranged spouse, so how could they agree to parent together?
 Parents need to learn how to co-parent.
-They need to put aside their personal differences, and decide it is no longer about scoring points, but getting through the litigation with your child’s best interests in mind.
-If your child previously enjoyed time with two involved parents, that can be continued.
+They need to put aside their personal differences, and decide it is no longer about scoring points, but getting through the litigation with their child’s best interests in mind.
+If a child previously enjoyed time with two involved parents, that can be continued.

-Another myth is that it is unfair to have a child live in two different homes.
-Further that a child needs a home base.
-Yes it may be difficult to have your child adapt to two different homes.
+Another myth is that it is unfair to have a child live in two different homes, and further that a child needs a home base.
+Yes, it may be difficult to have your child adapt to two different homes.
 But remember, your child can become flexible.
-Children need a routine, and if both parents have one at their houses, then a child knows where he or she is supposed to be every day and what is expected at each household.
-What is really unfair though is to deny your child their relationship with the other parent, the same relationship you enjoy, in order to punish the other parent, or because co-parenting seems overwhelming.
+Children need a routine, and if both parents have one at their house, then a child knows where he or she is supposed to be every day and what is expected at each household.
+What is really unfair, though, is to deny your child their relationship with the other parent, the same relationship you enjoy, in order to punish the other parent or because co-parenting seems overwhelming.

 Many parents also think that visitation is enough for a parent, usually the dad.
-While regular visits are critical to the father-child relationship, a relationship where a child does not see their parent more than three times in a two week period is not sufficient in order to grow and develop.
+While regular visits are critical to the father-child relationship, a relationship where a child does not see their parent more than three times in a two-week period is not sufficient in order to grow and develop.
 Each visit can then become an event, where the parent is expected to produce gifts and other incentives to entice the child to continue their visitation with them.
-Becoming a Disney Land Dad is not the right approach.
-With more custody for Dad, the relationship does not have to deteriorate into that.
+Becoming a Disneyland Dad is not the right approach, and with more custody for Dad, the relationship does not have to deteriorate into that.
 Each visit should involve the child spending time with their family, whether it is watching television or playing football.
 More time together creates a comfort level that every child needs with both parents.

 Finally, a huge myth about co-parenting is that the child actually suffers because Mom receives less child support.
 In fact, the amount of child support does decrease as the amount of visitation time increases.
 However, this is because Dad now spends more time directly with the child, and as a result, is now paying for the child’s needs in a more direct manner than he was previously.